 Trigun started off as a Japanese manga series and was then adapted into an anime television series in 1998.
 It follows the journeys of Vash the Stampede, a highly skilled gunman with a mysterious past.
-Vash is also followed by Meryl Stryfe and Milly Thompson, insurance agents hoping to minimize the damage and destruction that Vash is notorious for.
+Vash is followed by Meryl Stryfe and Milly Thompson, insurance agents hoping to minimize the damage and destruction that he is notorious for.
 Notorious why?
-Well, Vash also happens to have a 60 billion “double dollar” bounty on his head and a dangerous reputation which means he is constantly pursued by legions of bounty hunters exercising lethal force to capture him dead or alive.
+Well, Vash also happens to have a 60 billion “double dollar” bounty on his head and a dangerous reputation which means he is constantly pursued by legions of bounty hunters who are trying to capture him by any means necessary.
+Dead or alive.

 Trigun is an intriguing watch with its paradoxical delivery.
-For one the protagonist Vash is a feared, expert gunfighter rumored to have wiped out a whole city, however, he professes to hate killing and seeks non-lethal resolution when dealing with hostile confrontation.
+For one, the protagonist Vash is a feared, expert gunfighter rumored to have wiped out a whole city.
+Despite that rumor, he professes to hate killing and seeks non-lethal resolution when dealing with hostile confrontation.
 The show itself has a serious undertone yet is laden with whimsical scenarios and dialogue.
 Overall it’s a very entertaining watch.

-Set in the year 2071 it follows the lives of bounty hunters, referred to as Cowboys, Spike Spiegel (the main character) and his partner Jet Black (yes that’s his name) and the rest of the small crew that they happen to accumulate during their travels aboard their spaceship called Bebop.
+Set in the year 2071 it follows the lives of bounty hunters (Cowboys), Spike Spiegel (the main character) and his partner Jet Black (yes that’s his name) and the rest of the small crew that they happen to accumulate during their travels aboard their spaceship called Bebop.

-This anime isn’t just a shoot-em-up hunt for bad guys (the action scenes are very well done by the way), it straddles concepts of loneliness, comradery, romance, tragedy, life purpose, and more.
+This anime isn’t just a shoot-em-up hunt for bad guys (the action scenes are very well done by the way), it straddles concepts of loneliness, camaraderie, romance, tragedy, life-purpose, and more.

 Samurai Champloo is a series from 2004 set in a fictional Edo-era Japan.
 You’re gonna see a lot of samurai swords.
-Despite it’s historical setting, the tone of the show is very hip-hop as is blatant in its soundtrack and the animation is very fluid and well produced as is apparent in the fight scenes.
+Despite it’s historical setting, the tone of the show is very hip-hop as is blatant in its soundtrack.
+The animation is very fluid and well produced as is apparent in the fight scenes.

-The contrast between the characters, as well as the show’s contrasting tone and settings, along with how the story unravels with this unlikely trio make it a very captivating watch.
+The contrast between the characters, the show’s contrasting tone and settings, along with how the story unravels with this unlikely trio make it a very captivating watch.

 Death Note, a series from 2006 which was adapted from a manga series, is hailed as one of the greatest animes of all time.
 If you have the misfortune of being introduced to the horrible American live-action adaptation first, do not let it deter you, the original Japanese anime series (which I’m referring to) is a gripping psychological thriller.

-Space Dandy is a series from 2014 which follows the misadventures of Dandy, an alien hunter in search of rare aliens for the sole purpose of turning them in for money.
+Space Dandy is a series from 2014 which follows the misadventures of Dandy, an alien hunter in search of rare aliens solely to turn them in for money.
 Dandy is accompanied by his robot sidekick QT and their accidental friend/shipmate Meow (also accidentally named that due to his feline-like appearance).
 The series reeks of gorgeous, bright, colorful visuals, and a funky soundtrack all reminiscent of the disco era at its finest.